How did Domestos become the leading brand of bleach in Britain?

 W A Handley trained as a dental mechanic.
 As a side project, he manufactured chemicals in his garden shed.
 He acquired sodium hypochlorite, a waste product from the local chemical industries, including ICI Billingham, and manufactured a powerful disinfectant and sterilizer, which he called “Domestos”.

 W A Handley established his “Hygienic Disinfectant Service” in 1929.
-Assisted by his wife Ivy, he worked as a door-to-door salesman to sell Domestos.
+Assisted by his wife Ivy, he established door-to-door sales of Domestos.

 Domestos was incorporated as a private company in 1936.
 A factory was established at Albion Row in Byker.